himmAllRight/himmAllRight-source/content/post/m1-air-initial-thoughts.md

 <a href="../../img/posts/m1-air-initial-thoughts/keyboard.jpeg"><img alt="The M1 Air Keyboard" src="../../img/posts/m1-air-initial-thoughts/keyboard.jpeg" style="max-width: 100%;"/></a>
 <div class="caption">The MacBook Air does not have a touchbar</div>

-There were a few things that we neither good nor bad, just *different* coming from an Intel 16" MBP:
+There were a few things that were neither good nor bad, just *different* coming from an Intel 16" MBP:

+- Surprisingly, not having the touch bar.
+Not that I *miss* it, but I apparently got used to checking the time there and had to slowly break that habit.

 - The Efficiency cores are weird at first.
 I would look at my CPU usage when only running background tasks and wonder why the first four cores had such high usage, especially when compared to the other four.
-Eventually I realized, it was because the tasks were running mostly using the efficiency cores.
+Eventually, I realized it was because the tasks were running using mostly the efficiency cores.
 So while it *looked* like there was a heavy load that it wasn't being properly balanced across the cores... the work was actually shifted to be more efficient.
-This is the desired functionality, but weird to get used to at first if you're someone that is constantly watching CPU usage like I to.
+This is the desired functionality, but weird to get used to at first if you're someone that is constantly watching CPU usage like I do.

-- Surprisingly, not having the touch bar.
-Not that I *miss* it, but I apparently got used to checking the time there and had to slowly break that habit.

 - The smaller screen space.
 I got used to the smaller screen quicker than I anticipated, and I think the trade-off is worth it for the portability of this laptop.
-But it is different.
+But it *is* different.

-- I miss the speakers on the 16".
-The air has *great* speakers... but the 16" had *amazing* speakers.
+- The speakers.
+The air has *great* speakers... but the 16" had *truely amazing* speakers.
 Like the screen resolution, this is mostly a physical size limitation, and I think the trade-off is well worth it here as well.